1. INTRODUCTORY PROVISIONS

 12.7.
 These Terms and Conditions become effective from the date of their publication on the website and are applicable in the relevant wording to all orders made on that day and later.
 The Seller reserves the right to amend and supplement these Terms and Conditions.
 The new Terms and Conditions shall be published on the website.
 The date of its publication cancels the validity of the previous Terms and Conditions, but this does not affect the purchase agreements concluded under the current Terms and Conditions.

-The Complaints Procedure specifies the procedure of the Customer and RÜCKL CRYSTAL a.s., (hereinafter referred to as the ‘Seller’) in the event that, despite all efforts made by the Seller to maintain the highest quality of the goods and services offered, a legitimate reason for a claim has arisen on the part of the customer.
+The Complaints Procedure specifies the procedure of the Customer and BMRC Group s.r.o., (hereinafter referred to as the ‘Seller’) in the event that, despite all efforts made by the Seller to maintain the highest quality of the goods and services offered, a legitimate reason for a claim has arisen on the part of the customer.

 I. Basic preconditions of claims

-3. The Customer makes the claim in any of the Seller’s sales galleries or directly at the Seller’s headquarters.
+4. The Customer makes the claim at the Seller’s headquarters.

-4. The receipt of the claim is immediately decided by the authorised worker of the sales gallery or the Seller.
+5. The receipt of the claim is immediately decided by the Seller.

 II.
 Deadlines for the enforcement of claims